 • Our expert guides can cancel or continue a tour if someone gets sick.

-• We have all of the necessary tools, equipment, and first aid supplies.
+• We have all the necessary tools, equipment, and first-aid supplies.

-• In case of crisis, we will send out a helicopter to evacuate people (insurance coverage).
+• In case of an emergency, we will send out a helicopter to evacuate people (insurance coverage).

 Packing List for 10 Days Annapurna Circuit Trek